OliverVea/TempuBot/README.md

 # TempuBot
 This is a discord bot developed by Archmage Tempia of the guild Hive Mind on Zandalar Tribe.
 The bots main purpose is to help with the administration of the guild.
+For bugfixing purposes, each time a command is used, the command, arguments, channel and author is logged.

 ## Commands